• Skip to primary navigation

 Mix equal parts clay and water or herbal tea to create the desired amount.
 Feel free to add half the amount of clay of powdered herbs to the mixture ( you would chooses these based on your specific healing needs)

-Add 1 tsp sea salt and mix the ingredients together
+Add 1 teaspoon sea salt and mix the ingredients together

 Apply to the ailment (varicose veins, fungal issues, eczema, etc) and wrap snuggly with plastic wrap.